CattoFace/barrcodes/documents/blog-building.md

   prefetch(doc_name)
 })
 ```
-This solution works great when the user takes a moment to decide if they want to navigate to the new page, but if they click the link immediately, there's a good chance the fetch will not finish and `replace_content` will start a second fetch, which will both cause him to download the document twice(think of all those precious bytes!) and more importantly, throw away the small time advantage we gained by fetching early.
+This solution works great when the user takes a moment to decide if they want to navigate to the new page, but if they click the link immediately, there's a good chance the fetch will not finish and `replace_content` will start a second fetch, which will both cause him to download the document twice(think of all those precious bytes!) and more importantly, throw away the small time advantage I gained by fetching early.
 To solve this issue, I decided to simply store the fetch `Promise` in the cache when the user hovers over the link, and let `replace_content` check if it's a `Promise` or an actual document and behave accordingly:
 ```javascript
 function get_document(doc_name) { // download the requested document if it is not already in cache